top of page

 I was honored and delighted to be part of that journey for the first ten years (1977–86).
 What a time.

-I loved dancing, and over time, I grew to love choreographing too.
+I loved dancing, and discovered I had a talent for choreographing.
 I was ready to give everything—the sweat, the late nights, the hard work—just for the chance to dance and perform.

 We soared through incredible highs and pushed through some tough times.
 But always, the passion for the art of dance and our desire to share this with our audiences kept us going.